crdietrich/meerkat/roadmap.md

 # Meerkat Development Roadmap

-The overall goal of Meerkat is to streamline hardware data collection using Python, enabling rapid reliable deployment of embedded systems.
+The goal of Meerkat is to streamline hardware data collection using Python, enabling rapid reliable deployment of embedded systems.

 ## Priorities